=not named in book of Remembrance

 Tapsell, J. and A. M.

 James and Annie Mary Tapsell.
-They died on 2 October 1941, both aged 68, at their home at 7 Dour Street, and were buried at St James.
-Annie was the daughter of the late Mr. and Mrs. M. Beaker, of 154 Snargate Street and James was of independent means, the son of the late Mr and Mr. Tapsell, of "Albion Inn", East Cliff.
-They were buried together on 8 October at St James, Dover.
-14 WE
+They died on 2 October 1941, both aged 68, at their home at 7 Dour Street, and were buried together on 8 October at St James, 14 WE.

 "Treasured Memories of our dear Dad and Mum," Jim, Elsie, and the Boys, "Always Remembered"